homeserversltd/website/premium/remote.md

 - **Single tab**: Uses individual installation logic
 - **Multiple tabs**: Automatically switches to batch mode with deferred operations
 - **No more separate `batch` command**: Everything is handled by the smart `install` command

+**New Reinstall Command**: Added for development iteration without manual uninstall/install steps

+**Enhanced Validation**: New `validate` command for checking tab compatibility before installation

+**Improved Listing**: More granular control over what tabs are displayed

 **Benefits**:
 - **Simpler CLI**: One command for all installation scenarios